appium/appium/docs/en/writing-running-appium/ios/ios-xctest-mobile-gestures.md

 including these, that are unique for iOS platform.
 It is possible to directly invoke these gestures in Appium starting from version 1.6.4-beta.

-It is important to rememeber that XCTest and WDA are being constantly changed.
+It is important to remember that XCTest and WDA are being constantly changed.
 This means all "mobile: *" commands can be also subject of change in Appium without any preliminary notice.